-These food copywriting examples highlight effective strategies you can use to write delicious copy—and build your brand!
+These food copywriting examples highlight effective strategies you can use to write scrumptious copy—and build your brand!

 You need a pinch of imagination, a dash of creativity, and a generous serving of freshness.
 After all, what you write has to be tasty and nutritious.
-That is, appealing but also purposeful; awesome and effective.
+Appealing but also purposeful.
+Awesome and effective.

 Well, that’s no piece of cake.
-But well-written examples of food copywriting – plus an exploration of the techniques used – always help!
+But well-written examples of food copywriting – plus an exploration of the techniques used – always help to get those creative juices flowing!
 So let’s get cracking.

 Food copywriting examples and the winning strategies behind them

 How do you write mouth-watering copy that gets your food products flying off the shelves, selling like hot cakes?
 These examples will show you.

 Why we love this example: It’s witty without trying too hard.
 If you get the joke, great!
 If you don’t, there’s nothing lost—the statement stands on its own.
 In fact, the clever use of words gets an important point across about product quality as well as this brand’s guiding principle.
 Two birds with one stone!

 Why this strategy is a winner: Humor – like puns and word play – can add some much-needed personality as well as a whole other dimension to your food copywriting.